hww/hww.github.io/resume.en.md

 I am a full-cycle system architect and R&D engineer, specializing at the intersection of hardware development, low-level execution layers (runtimes), and high-performance software environments.
 My expertise covers the entire lifecycle of creating complex systems: from designing physical hardware (schematic design, multi-layer PCB routing, pre/post-layout signal integrity analysis, in-circuit programming, FPGA/HDL, and microcontrollers) to writing custom system software (language interpreters, virtual machines, compilers, and digital signal processing (DSP) for real-time sound synthesis).

-The foundation of my engineering practice is rooted in game engine development and deep research into runtime architecture.
-I specialize in reverse engineering and low-level analysis of proprietary AAA engines of world-class caliber (including detailed breakdown of Naughty Dog and Insomniac Games pipelines).
+The foundation of my engineering practice is rooted in game engine development and deep research into runtime architectures.
+Over the years, I have served as a Lead Developer at pioneering game studios SyberSoft and Rocket Amusements, collaborating directly with industry veterans Ronald Siller and the legendary creator of Aero the Acro-Bat and Crash Bandicoot, David Siller.

+This unique background shaped my specialization in reverse engineering and low-level analysis of world-class proprietary AAA engines (including detailed breakdown of Naughty Dog and Insomniac Games pipelines).
 In software engineering, I focus on designing deterministic virtual machines, developing custom domain-specific languages (DSLs), and implementing high-speed scripting engines (such as embedded Lisp/Scheme-based runtimes) that replace heavy native code with flexible, data-driven pipelines.

 Beyond software design, I run my own fully equipped hardware development and prototyping laboratory.
 The space combines professional electrical measurement and testing equipment with industrial machinery, including CNC systems, multi-axis milling, lathe work, and additive manufacturing (3D printing).
 This infrastructure allows me to independently and rapidly create complete hardware-software complexes (HSC) — from PCB routing and mechanical fabrication to writing custom runtimes for the target hardware.